bootique/bootique/UPGRADE.md

-* [bootique-jdbc #48](https://github.com/bootique/bootique-jdbc/issues/48): This affects all users of `bootique-jdbc`, including indirect users, such as those relying on `bootique-cayenne`, `bootique-linkrest`, `bootique-linkmove`, `bootique-jooq`, etc. Due to `bootique-jdbc` module becoming "abstract", if you have a JDBC app, on startup you will see an error like this:
+* [bootique-jdbc #48](https://github.com/bootique/bootique-jdbc/issues/48): This affects all users of `bootique-jdbc`, including indirect users, such as those relying on `bootique-cayenne`, `bootique-linkrest`, `bootique-linkmove`, `bootique-jooq`, `bootique-liquibase`, etc. Due to `bootique-jdbc` module becoming "abstract", if you have a JDBC app, on startup you will see an error like this:

 ```